Quick facts

 | No food or drinks included | Often includes drinks and sometimes lunch |

-| Short 20–25 minute crossing | Full day experience around Anguilla |
+| Short 20–25 minute crossing | Full-day experience around Anguilla |

 Before taking the ferry to Anguilla from St Maarten, there are a few practical things to keep in mind.
 Visitors must carry a valid passport, as Anguilla is a British Overseas Territory and immigration procedures apply when entering the island.